Import OpenAPI Specification to Define API Definition

 -

 An HTTP load balancer advertising your application.
-For instructions on how to delegate your domain to F5 Distributed Cloud, see HTTP Load Balancer.
+For instructions on creating load balancer, see HTTP Load Balancer.
 See the vK8s Deployment guide for deploying your applications on the F5 Distributed Cloud's Network Cloud or Edge Cloud.

 Configuration